 He is learning some shopping strategies, too!
 When he first started talking, he was just imitating the kinds of things I say in stores, picking up random items and frowning, “Trans fat!” or “Made in China!”
 But now he matches a coupon to a product and then says, “Oh, it comes in two sizes–check the price per ounce.”
 He knows that choosing good apples mainly involves looking at all sides of them, but choosing a cantaloupe involves pressing the stem end, sniffing for ripeness, and knocking on it to listen for a hollow sound.
 Ever since my Lenten fast from things made outside North America, he’s been asking me to check the country of origin and following up with, “Is Argentina closer than Thailand?”
 (Good question!
 Not even Mama knows everything!)

 Other shoppers sometimes find it weird, even offensive, that I’m talking to a young child about such adult concerns.
-Once I was trying on sneakers in a department store, chattering to my then-8-month-old baby about how to lace and tie them, when a lady stomped up to me and angrily proclaimed, “He don’t know what you’re saying no more than the man in the moon!
+Once I was trying on sneakers in a department store, chattering to my then-eight-month-old baby about how to lace and tie them, when a lady stomped up to me and angrily proclaimed, “He don’t know what you’re saying no more than the man in the moon!
 Why you jabbering at him like that?”
 I laughed and said, “Oh, I just like having someone to talk to!
 He’s my little buddy!” and she was still disgruntled but went away.
 That defense worked well enough when he was a baby, but now Nicholas himself often defends us against such naysayers by talking a little bit about the topic so they can hear that he is interested in it and does at least partially understand it–like when we were reading him The Hobbit at age four.
 [UPDATE: Our kids understand books because we read them books!]

 Of course, as he’s gotten older, his involvement in shopping has meant that he talks a lot in the store, too, giving his opinions about what we should buy.
 That can get tiresome!
 He’s not always reasonable about accepting that we’re not going to buy everything he wants.
 But he’s allowed to have opinions, and we take them into consideration.